MohammadTarem/AuthenticatingWithAAD/README.md

-This project is the source for aricle https://www.linkedin.com/pulse/securing-apis-azure-active-directory-mohammad-tarem/
+This project is the source for article https://www.linkedin.com/pulse/securing-apis-azure-active-directory-mohammad-tarem/